Barbara Hunt, MS, LPC, LMFT

 Your Insurance plan is a contract between you and your insurance company.
 You have obligations to it and the insurance company has obligations to you.

-It's your money so please read this carefully so that you can obtain the information you need from your insurance provider about your Specific Contract.
+It's your money so read this carefully so you can obtain the information you need from your insurance provider about your Specific Contract.

-It's important for you to understand how your insurance works before you begin therapy so you don't have any unwanted surprises after your claim is filed!
+It's important for you to understand how your insurance works before you begin therapy.
+You don't want to have any unwanted surprises after your claim is filed!
 It's your responsibility to understand their benefits.

 Because you have a contract that you signed with them, telling them you "didn't know that" after a claim is filed will fall on their deaf ears!
-Conversely, because you will be an educated consumer, should there be a mistake on their part, you'll be able to spot it on the EOB you receive in the mail or in your online account with them.
+Conversely, because you will now be an educated consumer, should there be a mistake on their part, you'll be able to spot it on the Explanation of Benefits (EOB) statement you receive in the mail or in your online account with them.

 Below are the main things to understand before you call the insurance company.
-During the call, you'll need to ask these things and write them down to later enter on paperwork you'll receive from me so that I can accurately file your claim for you.
+During the call, you'll need to ask these things and enter the information in the paperwork you'll receive from me.
+Accuracy is important as this information is used to file your claim for you.

-1. Mental Health Insurance and Medical Insurance are Not The Same Regarding Benefits and May Be With Two Different Insurance Companies
+1. Mental Health Insurance and Medical Insurance Benefits are Not The Same.
+And May Be With Two Different Insurance Companies

 Your Mental Health insurance benefits are usually with the same company that provides your Medical insurance benefits.
 For example, both might be with Blue Cross.
 However, the benefits for each will be different.